lewisjared/celery/docs/configuration.rst

                 return "default"

 ``route_for_task`` may return a string or a dict.
-A string then means it's a queue name in :setting:`CELERY_QUEUES`, a dict means it's a custom route.
+A string then means it's a queue name in :setting:`task_queues`, a dict means it's a custom route.

 When sending tasks, the routers are consulted in order.
 The first router that doesn't return ``None`` is the route to use.
 The message options